In a perfect world, the performance of a multithreaded program would always follow this simple formula:

 One case in which this may come up is when a function is called many times in a loop with data that is increasing or decreasing in size.
 If we use the technique from the second example above of splitting the main loop into two (or more) smaller loops, some threads will have much more work to do than the others.

-If the incoming data's rate of change is known ahead of time, you can simply give a proportionally larger number of iterations to the thread that is processing the smaller amount of data.
-However, the incoming data's rate of change may not be known ahead of time.
-In that case, you may need to create more threads, giving each thread a smaller number of iterations.
-This will increase the thread creation overhead, but in many cases, balancing the load will offset the extra overhead.
+If the rate of change for the size of the incoming data is known ahead of time, you can simply give a proportionally larger number of iterations to the thread that is processing the smaller amount of data.
+However, if you are not sure how much the size of the data will change, or for which iterations, you may need to create more threads, giving each thread a smaller number of iterations.
+This will increase the thread creation overhead, but in many cases, balancing the load will still provide better performance.